bicCluster/learning-cluster/README.md

 1. Do 1.4.1 Set Up Password-less SSH use links behind in the tips
 2. no need do 1.4.2: there is default account
 3. Do 1.4.3 NTP on all four hosts, there is no ubuntu version command in the official installation document, refer to [here](http://blogging.dragon.org.uk/setting-up-ntp-on-ubuntu-14-04/).
-Follow these steps on all four systems:
+   Follow these steps on all four machines:
 ```
 i)
 >> sudo apt install ntp